marcusgmueller/pyAtmosLogger/README.md

 # pyAtmosLogger
 > **Warning**
-> This software is in development.
+> This software is still in development.

-Python serial data logger for Atmospheric Application.
-This software allows the serial data logging for multiple types of atmospherical serial instruments with a simple python-based syntax.
+Python data logger for Atmospheric Application.
+This software allows serial data logging for multiple types of atmospherical instruments with a simple python-based syntax.
 Data can be automaticly converted to NetCDF-fileformat.

 # Installation
 Download release or clone repository: